A voice of inspiration

 The University of Alaska Fairbanks believes that all students should have the opportunity to reach their goals.
 Thus, it is our mission to help each and every student attain the skills needed to succeed in the modern world.

 All communication materials written for or about the University of Alaska Fairbanks should have consistent style, tone and editorial standards.

 The following section equips campus communicators and brand champions with points of pride, facts about the university that illustrate our brand and support our tagline of "Naturally Inspiring."

-- UAF is home to the UA Museum of the North, one of the most popular visitor attractions in the state.
+- UAF is home to the UA Museum of the North, which holds the world's largest collection of Arctic dinosaurs, among other notable holdings.

 - UAF is the leading PhD-granting university in Alaska.

 - UAF has had 19 faculty Fulbright Scholars since 2010.